 A derivative of the

 sneaker for wear in wet

 conditions, like rafting rivers.
 Consists of a sole with the minimum

-amount of upper required to keep it in place.
+amount of upper required to keep it in firmly in place.
 (Sometimes

 generically called "Tevas", after the original

 brand.)
-Sport sandals from Nike include the pictured
+Sport sandals that were once sold by Nike include the pictured

 - Sport Sandle